ethereum-oasis-op/baseline-grants/.github/ISSUE_TEMPLATE/grant-application.md

 # Grant Application
 Grant applications are completed by individuals or teams to propose allocation of Baseline grant funds to a specific project.
 Please use this application template and submit an issue.

+The grant application has been approved if a majority (6 or more) of the Technical Steering Committee members upvote this application (thumbs up).

 ## Grant Title
 <!--- Update line #3 with the title of your grant, in a few words-->